carpentries-incubator/gitlab-novice/episodes/03-fill-repository.Rmd

 ### Names for remotes

-Apart from following restrictions that Git puts on remote names, which can be avoided without much thought by using only letters, numbers, underscores, and hyphens, we should choose meaningful names for remotes, in particular, when we add multiple remotes to a local repository.
+Apart from the restrictions that Git puts on remote names, which can be adhered to without much thought by using only letters, numbers, underscores, and hyphens, we should choose meaningful names for remotes, in particular, when we add multiple remotes to a local repository.